Pesticides – An Overview

 Special review provisions in FIFRA allow the EPA to reevaluate registered pesticides.
 Registrants are required to submit new evidence if EPA has reason to believe that use of the pesticide may be causing adverse effects to people or the environment.
 Registrants may be required to submit additional data and undertake new studies to assist the review.
 After completion of the special review process, the EPA may choose to continue the registration, amend the registration, or cancel the registration depending on the findings.

-Cancellation of a pesticide registration makes future sale or distribution of the pesticide illegal but allows the sale and use of existing stocks if doing so would not violate the purposes of FIFRA.
-A pesticide cancellation may be initiated by the EPA, by the pesticide’s registration, or sometimes through a court order.
+Cancellation of a pesticide registration makes future sale or distribution of the pesticide illegal but may allow the sale and use of existing stocks if doing so would not violate the purposes of FIFRA.
+A pesticide cancellation may be initiated by the EPA, by request from the pesticide registrant, or sometimes through a court order.
 If a pesticide registration is cancelled, the EPA will publish a Notice of Intent to Cancel (NOIC) in the Federal Register.
 The NOIC will usually outline what should be done with existing stocks of the pesticide.
 Anyone who is negatively affected by the pesticide cancellation can request a hearing on the EPA’s decision.
 If a hearing is held, any decision issued in regard to the pesticide is final and unreviewable.

 Federal Food, Drug, and Cosmetic Act